Oboedire

 Beyond Western sensibilities and patriotism, it is interesting to hear arguments against Muslim practice based on either so-called American Christian culture or so-called American Christian beliefs.
 Islam is not Christian.
 I am not Muslim.
 In discussion with Muslim friends we have sharp disagreements over truth and, mostly, over the identity of Jesus.

 However, Burqas and Mosques are a good thing for Christians.
-For one, in a radically secular culture that values universal human rights and pluralism, religious freedom for one will ensure religious liberty for the other.
+For one, in a radically secular culture that values universal human rights and pluralism above anything else, religious freedom for one will ensure religious liberty for the other.
 But the key issue is one of visible, and audible piety.
 Should we be offended when a Muslim hears the call of prayer on our soil and prays five times per day?
 Should we be intimidated by women in black burqas?
 Certainly not on the basis of Western democracy.

 What burqas and Mosques should do for the Christian is to provide a deep challenge and a sense of shame that we have a faith that few actually follow.
 Would a Christian risk occupation to pray at the set hours of the day (ancient Christians prayed seven times per day)?
 No, ‘we can pray anytime’ is the usual argument we hear.